jaredsmurray/bcf/README.md

 devtools::install_github("jaredsmurray/bcf")
 ```

-## Examples
+## Example

-[MMF: This seems redundant with, but less clear than, the vignette.
+[MMF: This example seems redundant with, but less clear than, the vignette.
 Cut?
 If we don't cut it, I'll go back through and review more closely.]

 ```{r}
 set.seed(1)